$25 Adv/$35 Door

 〰️ OFFICIAL PORTLAND, ME INTERNATIONAL JAZZ DAY PERFORMANCE!

-Duke Ellington's fifty year career was full of accomplishments as a highly original pianist, arranger, prolific composer and leader of a timeless orchestra.
+SECOND, the Hill Arts will show the legendary film, “The Intimate Duke Ellington.”Duke Ellington's fifty-year career was full of accomplishments as a highly original pianist, arranger, prolific composer and leader of a timeless orchestra.
 On occasion he recorded with a small group from his orchestra or as a piano soloist, but Duke was rarely filmed in that capacity... with a few exceptions.
-On January 23, 1967, Ellington filmed two programs for Danish television.
-The first has him jamming with an octet taken from his orchestra, including such greats as altoist Johnny Hodges, tenor-saxophonist Paul Gonsalves, baritonist Harry Carney and trumpeter Cat Anderson.
+On January 23, 1967, Ellington filmed two programs for Danish television in Copenhagen, Denmark.
+The first puts the focus on Ellington's piano, in solo and trio performances (with drummer Rufus Jones, and bassist, John Lamb) that include "Lotus Blossom," "Mood Indigo," and a definitive version of "Take the 'A' Train."
+Always a modern and distinctive soloist, Ellington is seen creating brilliant improvisations full of strong melodies, subtle surprises and sly wit.
+The second program has him jamming with an octet assembled from his orchestra, including such greats as alto saxophonist Johnny Hodges, tenor saxophonist Paul Gonsalves, baritone saxophonist Harry Carney, trumpeter Cat Anderson and trombonist Lawrence Brown.
 Highlights include "The Jeep Is Jumpin'," "Sophisitcated Lady" and "Jam with Sam."
-The second program puts the focus on Ellington's piano, in solo and trio performances that include "Lotus Blossom," "Mood Indigo," and a definitive version of "Take the 'A' Train."
-Always a modern and distinctive soloist, Ellington is seen creating brilliant improvisations full of strong melodies, subtle surprises and sly wit.

-The Members of Novel Jazz are:
+The Members of Novel Jazz:

 Barney Balch-Tenor, Alto and Soprano Trombone; Barney has played in many bands from Maine, Massachusetts, New York, California, and Florida.
 Barney began his jazz career in Boston in the mid-1970’s with Craig Ball, Dave McMillan and Jimmy Mazzy.
 In 1978 he began performing with veteran stride pianist, Bob Page and the Downeast Jazz Babies (including blues guitarist, TJ Wheeler and bassist Dick Cash).
 In 1980 Barney moved to Southern California and studied with the Kansas City Blues Trombonist, Jimmy Cheatham (veteran of Duke Ellington, Lionel Hampton, and Thad Jones orchestras).
 Barney has performed with John Best (original lead trumpet with the Glenn Miller Orchestra), Al Hall (bassist with Benny Goodman, Erroll Garner), the great stride pianist, Don Ewell (member of the Jack Teagarden band), Francine Reed (of the Lyle Lovett Band) and numerous other big bands.
-Since returning to Maine in the mid 1990s, Barney has had the good fortune to play with some of Northern New England's "swinging-est" jazz musicians: Along with Novel Jazz, Barney performed with Dick Creeden, Muriel Havenstein, Lefty McAuslin, Henry Berry, Pete Collins, Ken Gaspar, Bill Friederich, Nat Balch (Barney's big brother), Dave Page, Jack Tukey to name just a few.
+Since returning to Maine in the mid-1990s, Barney has had the good fortune to play with some of Northern New England's "swinging-est" jazz musicians: Along with Novel Jazz, Barney performed with Dick Creeden, Muriel Havenstein, Lefty McAuslin, Henry Berry, Pete Collins, Ken Gaspar, Bill Friederich, Nat Balch (Barney's big brother), Dave Page, Jack Tukey to name just a few.
 Barney lives for playing Ellington, Strayhorn, Basie, Goodman, Waller, Gershwin, Porter and more.
 The bottom line is, if it swings, he plays it!
-Along with performing with the Novel Jazz Septet, Barney spends his spare time studying original manuscripts from the Duke Ellington Collection at the Smithsonian and the Strayhorn Collection at the Library of Congress, both in Washington, D.C. and arranging them for the band.
+Along with performing with the Novel Jazz Septet, Barney spends his spare time studying original manuscripts from the Duke Ellington Collection at the Smithsonian and the Strayhorn Collection at the Library of Congress, both in Washington, D.C., arranging them for the band.

 Bill Manning - Drums; Bill attended Boston's Berklee College of Music on scholarship, and earned a B.A. in Music from University of Southern Maine.
 He is currently the Percussion Instructor and Director of the jazz ensembles in Scarborough and maintains a private teaching studio at The Drum Shop in Portland.
 He is a seasoned drummer and percussionist, with over 30 years experience and has a wide variety of musical experiences and genres.
 When not musically involved, Bill enjoys spending time with his wife Pat, dog Sasha and is an avid fisherman.